Procida: A Guide to Visiting Italy’s Most Colorful Island

 Run by innovative chefs looking to go against the grain of traditional Italian cooking, they serve dishes such as a Prawn Carpaccio Sandwich.

-Assafa opens for lunch and closes at 11pm, perfect for those looking for a snack after making their way back from the bars by the harbor.
+Assafa opens for lunch and closes at 10:30pm, perfect for those looking for a snack after making their way back from the bars by the harbor.
+It is closed on Tuesdays.

 Visiting Procida FAQ